-Mr Sundich beneficially holds 6,300,000 shares as at 19th August, 2021.

-Rahmon Coupe, Independent Director

-Rahmon Coupe was appointed an Independent Director on 15 May 2013.
-Mr Coupe is Chief Executive Officer and Director of YourAmigo Limited, an organic search engine solutions company.
+Victor Previn, Executive Chairman Victor Previn was appointed a Director on 16 July 2001.
+Victor is a professional engineer and one of the original founders of the Company.
+His career spans more than 35 years in both the ophthalmic laser industry and the wider ophthalmic device sector.
+Mr Previn is also a Director of Havilah Resources Ltd (ASX:HAV) from October 2020.
+Mr Previn held the position of Managing Director from 2003 to 2005.
+In July of 2005, Mr Previn was elected Chairman of the Board of Directors.
+He is also a member of the Audit & Risk Committee, Remuneration Committee and Nomination Committee.
+Mr Previn beneficially holds 9,316,031 shares as at 25 th August, 2022.
+Rahmon Coupe, Independent Director Rahmon Coupe was appointed an Independent Director on 15 May 2013.
+Mr Coupe is Chief Executive Officer and Director of YourAnswer International Pty Limited, a company that develops and markets interactive voice technology solutions for e- commerce and banking.
 Mr Coupe has more than 30 years' experience in the areas of corporate management, intellectual property management, contract negotiation, business development and engineering and has worked across a diverse range of industries, including information technology, life sciences and public broadcasting.
 Mr Coupe has held various project and engineering management roles for government research-based organisations, including the Defence Science and Technology Organisation (DSTO).
-Mr Coupe holds an Honours Degree in Electrical and Electronic Engineering from the University of Adelaide and was awarded the Ernst & Young Entrepreneur of the Year in Technology and Emerging Industries for the Central Region of Australia in 2009.
+Mr Coupe holds an Honours Degree in Electrical and Electronic Engineering from the University of Adelaide.
 He is currently a member of the Remuneration Committee and the Audit & Risk Committee.

-Mr Coupe beneficially holds 914,400 shares as at 19th August, 2021.
+Mr Coupe beneficially holds 914,400 shares as at 25 th August, 2022.